Interface-Foundry/IF-AWS/webservers/README.md

 Nginx listens on port 80 and 443.
 Port 80 rewrites http traffic to https.

 On port 443 the ssl certificates have been configured.
-A proxy_pass to the backend configuration still needs to be configured.
+A proxy_pass to the backend application on 127.0.0.1:2997 has been implemented.

 Nodejs version 0.10.38 is installed from the https://deb.nodesource.com repositories.